-Multiple expeditions were continued by various countries through England’s colonization of the Atlantic coast in the 17th century.
+Various countries continued multiple expeditions through England’s colonization of the Atlantic coast in the 17th century.
 After the foundation was laid for the United States of America, frontiersmen, trappers, and traders pushed westward.
 Beyond these men, numerous more followed, looking for fame and fortune in the vast West.

 Many of these explorers and frontiersmen were the first non-Indians to see the vast regions of the American West.
 Leaving civilization behind and following rivers, crossing great plains, and scaling mountains, these men paved the way for the many pioneers and fortune seekers who followed in their footsteps.

-The history of the fur trade is filled with stories of adventure, daring, and savage warfare.
-The competition was stiff in the fur trade and not only were they involved in hostilities with the Indians, upon whose land they trod, but also against each other, competing fur trade companies, and other countries who claimed the land upon which they did business.
+The fur trade history is filled with stories of adventure, daring, and savage warfare.
+The competition was stiff in the fur trade, and not only were they involved in hostilities with the Indians, upon whose land they trod, but also against each other, competing fur trade companies, and other countries who claimed the land upon which they did business.
 Their isolated lives in the wilderness also included extreme temperatures, blizzards, and battles with wild beasts, many tales of which can never be known.